SatoruG0j08002/The-Wingman-Project/replit.md

 - **Criteria**: Research depth, presentation clarity, understanding of quantum concepts, proper citation of peer-reviewed sources

 ### Recent Changes (August 2025)
-- Rebranded to "QubitMinded Teen Quantum Physics Challenge 2025"
+- Complete theme transformation from quantum physics competition to student-led tutoring service
+- Rebranded to "The Wingman Project" - student tutoring for underserved youth
+- Implemented warm sunrise/sunset color scheme with red and yellow hues
+- Updated design to be more friendly and welcoming for youth-focused service
+- Replaced quantum symbols with supportive, educational emojis (☀️, 📚, 🤝, 🌟, 💡)
+- Changed from dark purple/blue theme to light, warm backgrounds
+- Updated homepage content to focus on peer-to-peer tutoring, academic support, and confidence building
-- Updated from team-based to individual competition format
+- Modified navigation and footer to reflect tutoring services instead of competition
-- Redesigned with quantum-inspired Apple aesthetics using purple/blue color scheme
-- Added glass morphism effects and custom quantum wave animations
+- Maintained glass morphism effects but adapted colors for warm theme
-- Integrated Quantum Coalition as judging body with partnership section and external link
-- Implemented comprehensive dark theme with qubit-themed graphics (⟨Q⟩, |0⟩, |1⟩, ⊗)
-- Added Texas pilot program information with 2026 expansion plans
+- Added dark mode support with warm color variants
-- Included competition deadlines: September 15, 2025 (submissions open) - November 15, 2025 (deadline) - February 2026 (results)
-- Updated all pages with new design system and competition information
-- Replaced all white icons with quantum symbols and emojis for better visibility
+- Updated all text content from quantum research focus to tutoring and mentorship